teknasd/DicomHTJ2K/README.md

 ## What is DicomHTJ2K ?
 This is python tool to encode and decode High-Throughput JPEG 2000 (HTJ2K) dicoms.
-Based on [OpenJPH](https://github.com/aous72/OpenJPH) which is written in C++.
+Based on [OpenJPH](https://github.com/aous72/OpenJPH) which is written in C++ and [openjphpy](https://github.com/UM2ii/openjphpy) which is a py wrapper.
 DicomHTJ2K package coming soon...

 **Note: This is an experimental repository.**